negin513/wrf_procs_finder/README.md

 #### Using Namelist
-The script can read the domain size from a namelist file and find the minimum and maximum number of processors for each domain.
+The script can read the domain size from a namelist file and find the minimum and maximum number of processes for each domain.

 ```
     ./wrf_num_procs.py --namelist namelist.input